PeterNaydenov/visual-controller-for-react/README.md

   publish : 'Render React app in container.
 Associate app instance with the container.'
 , getApp  : 'Returns "update methods" registered by function "setupUpdates"' , destroy : 'Destroy app by using container name '
+, has     : 'Checks if app with specific "id" was published'
 ```